Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Rare K and B Decays

 In the following paper \cite{Buchalla:1993bv}, after calculating $\ord(\alpha_s)$ QCD corrections to $\Delta F=1$ box diagrams, we could finally present $\ord(\alpha_s)$ corrections to all rare $K$ and $B$ decays dominated by internal top quark exchanges: $K_L\to\pi^0\nu\bar\nu$, $B_{s,d}\to\mu^+\mu^-$ and $B\to X_{s,d}\nu\bar\nu$.
 In the case of $K^+\to\pi^+\nu\bar\nu$ and $K_L\to\mu^+\mu^-$ we had still to calculate NLO QCD corrections to the internal charm contributions.
 This was the subject of our third and final paper of this period \cite{Buchalla:1993wq} which required the inclusion of QCD corrections to the bilocal structures as the ones given in Fig.~\ref{L:11}.

 Our calculations of two first papers reduced the $\ord(15\%)$ uncertainty in the branching ratios for $K_L\to\pi^0\nu\bar\nu$, $B_{s,d}\to\mu^+\mu^-$ and $B\to X_{s,d}\nu\bar\nu$ due to the choice of $\mu_t$ in $m_t(\mu_t)$ present in the LO calculations in \cite{Dib:1989cc} down to $\pm 1\%$.
 Amusingly the most important phenomenological contribution of the second paper is the realization that most, if not all, papers in the literature missed an overall factor of 2 in the branching ratio for $B_s\to\mu^+\mu^-$.
-When I mentioned during an experimental discussion at Beauty 1995 in Oxford that the simulations for the LHCb for this decay should use a branching ratio by a factor of two higher, there was a real joy among my experimental colleagues.
-Afterall a branching ratio of $3.2\times 10^{-9}$ is easier to measure than $1.6\times 10^{-9}$.
+When I mentioned during an experimental discussion at Beauty 1995 in Oxford that the simulations for the LHCb for this decay should use a branching ratio by a factor of two higher than they used in their presentations, there was a real joy among my experimental colleagues and my comment was declared to be the high-light of the day.
+Afterall a branching ratio of $3.6\times 10^{-9}$ is easier to measure than $1.8\times 10^{-9}$.
+In fact the most recent experimental result for $B_s\to\mu^+\mu^-$ branching ratio from the LHCb, CMS and ATLAS reads {$(3.45\pm 0.29)\cdot 10^{-9}$ \cite{LHCb:2021awg,CMS:2020rox,ATLAS:2020acx,HFLAV:2022pwe}.} This has to be compared with the most recent SM prediction $(3.78^{+ 0.15}_{-0.10})\cdot 10^{-9}$ \cite{Buras:2022wpw} so that { the room left for NP became much smaller than one year ago.
+This is mainly due to the most recent result from CMS, $(3.83\pm 0.42)\cdot 10^{-9}$, taken into account in the HFLAV average quoted above.
+It agrees very well with the latter SM result, but the large experimental error does not allow for definite conclusions and NP could still be at work here.}

 Concerning QCD calculations the most important achievement of these three papers is the the calculation of $P_c^{(1)}(X)$ in (\ref{eq:PcXPT}).
 This allowed the reduction of the uncertainty due to the choice of $\mu_c$ in $m_c(\mu_c)$ in the $P_c(X)$ from $\pm 26\%$ in the LO down to $\pm 10\%$.
-Ten years later this calculation has been extended to the NNLO level, the last term in (\ref{eq:PcXPT}), by Martin Gorbahn, Ulrich Nierste, Ulrich Haisch, still another multi-loop star among my PhD students, and myself \cite{Buras:2006gb}, reducing the uncertainty in question down to $\pm 2\%$.
+Ten years later this calculation has been extended to the NNLO level, the last term in (\ref{eq:PcXPT}), by Martin Gorbahn, still another multi-loop star among my PhD students, Ulrich Nierste, Ulrich Haisch and myself \cite{Buras:2006gb}, reducing the uncertainty in question down to $\pm 2\%$.
 This should be a very relevant improvement when data on $\kpn$ will become accurate.
-As in the most extensions of the SM, the charm contribution to $\kpn$ remains essentially unaffected by new physics, these results are also relevant for most extensions of the SM.
+As in most extensions of the SM, the charm contribution to $\kpn$ remains essentially unaffected by new physics, these results are also relevant for most extensions of the SM.